If you drink craft beer, here’s how you’re being hurt by the government shutdown

 The wait for label approvals isn’t the only problem local brewers face.

-Old Herald Brewing Co. and Ardent Spirits, Inc. in Collinsville, a new comer to craft beer scene, has experienced delays when it come to yeast for needed for beer due to lack of FDA approval or inspections available in the supply chain.
+Old Herald Brewing Co. and Ardent Spirits, Inc. in Collinsville, a new comer to craft beer scene, has experienced delays when it comes to yeast needed for beer due to lack of FDA approval or inspections available in the supply chain.

 The brewery and distillery opened less than a month ago.